-Element Browser
+Element tab of the Browser window

-The Element Browser is a tree view window that displays one element at a time and presents the details of the element including its name, Attributes, Constraints, Relationships, Tagged Values and more.
+The 'Element' tab of the Browser window displays a tree view window of one element at a time, presenting the details of the element such as its name, Attributes, Constraints, Relationships, Tagged Values and more.
 In addition Maintenance Items are displayed and an edit window can be launched to edit the items.

-Learn More: Element Browser
+Learn More: Using the Element Tab of the Browser

-Maintenance items can be used to record a variety of items including Defects, Changes, Issues, Tasks, Decisions and Events.
-These can be added to the repository at any level from a high level Package such as a Functional Requirements Package down to an individual Requirement level or for any other element type.
-Applicable metadata can be stored against each item including its Name, Description, Status, Priority, who it was raised by, Completion details and more.
+Maintenance items can be used to record a variety of records including Defects, Changes, Issues, Tasks, Documents and Features.
+These can be added to the repository at any level, from a high level Package such as a Functional Requirements Package down to an individual Requirement, or any other element type.
+Applicable metadata can be stored against each item, including its Name, Description, Status, Priority, who it was raised by, Completion details and more.